 A key, in your personal life or when you facilitate a group, is Tempo.
 To find the right tempo of the action is quite crucial.
 Your personal tempo right now or the tempo of the group.

 The "right" tempo is the tempo that makes you the most present.
-Neither stressed, neither bored, neither thinking ahead, neither dr action of... but....PRESENT in what you are perceiving and in what you are doing.
+Neither stressed, neither bored, neither thinking ahead, neither drifting away of... but....PRESENT in what you are perceiving and in what you are doing.

 As you may discover all the four elements needs each other!

 They are interdependent.

 If one of them is treated badly, the quality of the others will decline.